 On the drive home, my daughter and I talked about the differences between the city race meet and a country day at the races but, to be honest, it was the similarities that were more apparent.
 These meets are fabulous places for families to relax and enjoy a summer’s day.
 Both offer an array of enjoyable experiences for young and old, that won’t bust the vacation budget.
 So, these holidays, when you see signs pointing towards the Interislander Summer Festival Race Days, take that road.

 You’ll never look back!

-Reported by Louise Jennings for our AA Directions Winter 2019 issue
+Reported by Louise Jennings for our AA Directions Summer 2019 issue